jwaliszko/ExpressiveAnnotations/README.md

 public string ReasonForTravel { get; set; }
 ```

-<sub>Notice: Expression is splitted into multiple lines because is more meaningful and easier to understand.</sub>
+<sub>Notice: Expression is splitted into multiple lines because such form is more meaningful and easier to understand.</sub>

 This time, the expression above is much more complex that its predecessors, but still can be easily understand.
 Isn't it?